lochbrunner/chop-specs/README.md

 }
 ```

-### Summary:
+### Summary

 The Unix shell command `ls` is nothing else than a public function in the module unix which returns a type that can be displayed on the console.

 Advantages:

 * One language for each kind of task: All language features in shell scripts.
 * Avoid subprocess calls
 * One can use the same function in other programs as well and the function writer does not have to take care about formatting such as progress bar painting and other complex user interactions.

 ## Open points